google/git-appraise/README.md

-# Git Code Review Tool
+# Code Review Tool For Git

 This repo contains a command line tool for performing code reviews on git repositories.